-One of the benefits of the open Common Media Application Format (CMAF) standard is that it supports HEVC, the next-generation video codec.
-Wowza Streaming Engine™ media server software version 4.7.8 and later supports CMAF and (in preview release) HEVC, which means you can use Wowza Streaming Engine 4.7.8 or later to ingest or transcode to the HEVC codec, generate HLS output using the CMAF packetizer, and deliver single or adaptive bitrate HEVC live steams for playback on iOS devices.
+One of the benefits of the open Common Media Application Format (CMAF) standard is that it supports HEVC/H.265, the next-generation video codec.
+Wowza Streaming Engine™ media server software version 4.7.8 and later supports CMAF and HEVC/H.265, which means you can use Wowza Streaming Engine 4.7.8 or later to ingest or transcode to the HEVC codec, generate HLS output using the CMAF packetizer, and deliver single or adaptive bitrate HEVC/H.265 live streams for playback on iOS devices.

 About streaming using CMAF and HEVC

 High Efficiency Video Coding (HEVC), or H.265, is a video codec developed as a successor to the H.264/MPEG-4 standard.
 HEVC enables greater compression than H.264 and supports multi-core parallel encoding and decoding, making it a much more robust, efficient, and scalable process.
 HEVC also provides substantially better video quality than H.264 at lower bitrates, and it supports higher bit depths, enhanced chroma formats, multiple camera views, and 3D, giving it a wide range of applications from mobile streaming to ultra HD home cinema to medical imaging.

 Adoption of HEVC/H.265 by encoding technologies and players is evolving.
 CMAF supports HEVC, and Apple supports HEVC using QuickTime Player on current versions of iOS (devices) and macOS (desktop).